groundf/vector-algebra/README.md

 ## Overview

 All the library types are value objects i.e. that they are immutable and they equality is defined by their attributes.
-In other words, when they have same attributes the are considered equal. because they are immutable we can also define hashing functions for them which means they can be stored in maps (`std::map`).
-The term value object comes from Domain Driven Design and you can learn about thsi term [here](https://en.wikipedia.org/wiki/Value_object).
+In other words, when they have the same attributes they are considered equal.
+Because they are immutable we can define hashing functions for them so they can be stored in maps (`std::map`).
+The term value object comes from Domain-Driven Design (DDD) and you can learn about this term [here](https://en.wikipedia.org/wiki/Value_object).

 __Here are some general design-notes/style-guide and roadmap.__

+- The types are written in title-case e.g. `Vector`
+- The functions are written in snake-case e.g. `length_squared()`.
+- This style helps to be on pair with Python/Lua/Rust/GodotScript.

+- [ ] Name header files with uppercase or lowercase?
+- [x] Use delegating constructors when possible (C++ 11).
 - [ ] Should we implement expression templates https://en.wikipedia.org/wiki/Expression_templates?
 - [ ] How to effectively use C++ concepts?
 - [ ] Use header files without extension for interface see https://stackoverflow.com/questions/40624930/c-header-files-with-no-extension
   e.g `Types` header is without suffix and it imports `Vector.hpp` and `Matrix.hpp` headers.
 This is similar to Haskell lib approach.
+- [ ] Always define empty public/proteted virtual destructor?

 - [x] Vector SHOULD implement the constructor populating the vector with the same value.
   `Vector2f v(1.0) -> v(1.0, 1.0)`